 Missing or Problematic Dynamics Data

-The DWG is responsible for reviewing the dynamics data on an annual basis and reporting to the ROS any missing data or unresolved issues relating to data submission requirements.
+The DWG is responsible for reviewing the dynamic data on an annual basis and reporting to the ROS any missing data or unresolved issues relating to data submission requirements.
 DWG will report select data problems to the respective ERCOT working group per Section 4.2.3.

-If the DWGidentifies inappropriate or incomplete dynamics data, the appropriate DWG member and/or ERCOT shall request the equipment owner to resolve discrepancies, following processes establish by existing NERC Standards or ERCOT rules.
+If the DWG and/or ERCOT identifies inappropriate or incomplete dynamic data, the appropriate DWG member and/or ERCOT shall request that the equipment owner resolves the discrepancies by following processes established by existing NERC Standards or ERCOT rules.
 The final responsibility for the submission and the accuracy of the data lies with the equipment owner.
 All of the data and the revisions requested by ERCOT shall be resolved by the entity owning the equipment within 30 days.
 Until valid data becomes available, ERCOT or the DWG member to whose system the equipment is connected shall recommend an interim solution to the missing or problematic data.

-Dynamics Data and Stability Book Storage
+Dynamic Data and Stability Book Storage

-ERCOT shall make available to the DWG members in electronic format the dynamics data described in this document.
-ERCOT shall maintain a repository of dynamics data approved by the DWG and will maintain the submitted revisions.
+ERCOT shall make available to the DWG members in electronic format the dynamic data described in this document.
+ERCOT shall maintain a repository of dynamic data approved by the DWG and will maintain the submitted revisions.

 Overview of DWG Activities

-Updating Dynamics Data and Flat Starts
+Updating Dynamic Data and Flat Starts

 Schedule for Dynamic Data Updates and Flat Start Cases